-Just Eat cuts its take for 30-days to help restaurants during the COVID-19 crisis – TechCrunch
+Just Eat cuts its take for 30 days to help restaurants during the COVID-19 crisis – TechCrunch

 Although it also notes that the vast majority of orders placed through its network are delivered by restaurants with their own delivery capability.
 Its commission for such orders is a maximum of 14%, it added.

-Some on-demand food delivery startups operating in Europe which do rely on gig workers to make deliveries have already announced emergency support funds to help platform workers who fall ill or need to self isolate during the COVID-19 crisis — including UK-based Deliveroo and Spain’s Glovo.
+Some on-demand food delivery startups operating in Europe which do rely on gig workers to make deliveries have already announced emergency support funds to help platform workers who fall ill or need to self isolate during the COVID-19 crisis — including U.K.-based Deliveroo and Spain’s Glovo.

-Although there has also been some criticism of how easy it is for couriers to access claimed support.
+There has also been some criticism of how easy it is for couriers to access claimed support.